thoughtspot/tse-step-by-step/README.md

 ## Requirements

-This course uses the latest version of ThoughtSpot Cloud (8.0.3) and the visual embed SDK (1.11)
+This course uses the latest version of ThoughtSpot Cloud and the visual embed SDK.

 ## Resources

 For this tutorial you will need the following:

 * A modern browser.
 Chrome is recommended, but not required.
 All examples will use Chrome.
 * Access to ThoughtSpot with TSE enabled.
-If you don't have an account, you can create an account at https://try.thoughtspot.cloud/.
+If you don't have an account, you can create an account at https://thoughtspot.com/trial.
 * A web server that will host static web content (.html, .css, .js files).
 The examples will use Python3's [`http.server`](https://docs.python.org/3/library/http.server.html) module, but you can use Apache, Tomcat, etc.
 * A basic understanding of ThoughtSpot.
 This can be obtained by taking introductory courses.
 See the [ThoughtSpot Training site](https://training.thoughtspot.com) for courses you can take to learn the basics.